camilodevlop/project_examples/README.md

 3. A simple text editor: this program is based on the STL containers "vector" and "list".
 By means of the linked list, the lines of the document are managed.
 Containers functionalities -such as iterators, back, size, push_back, begin, end, etc.- were used to develop the editor functions.
 These functions are: print_document, erase_line, match, find_txt, find_replace, char_number, words_whitespace, among others.

+4. This LRU Cache is a key/value pair data store that allows for random access and deletion of data items via the key.
+The cache has a predetermined capacity and once that is exceeded, stale (least recently used) data items are evicted.
+The term "used” is defined as new data added or existing data that is accessed.
+The type of the key and value is arbitrary, but well known at compile time and the LRU Cache is type homogenous once created.
+The key type is guaranteed to be less-than and equality comparable.
+Both the key and the value type are guaranteed to be copyable and movable.
+Upon creating the LRU cache, the desired capacity is specified.
+It is possible to clear the cache at any time.
+It is possible to get the cache capacity and item count at any time.
+Upon process termination, the cache is free to discard its contents.

 Tech stack: C++ 17 and FLTK 1.3.8 (It was used for developing the calculator GUI.)